bramses/bramses-highly-opinionated-vault-2023/README.md

 - \_PARA/Archive/Archived Project (*!Note: do not delete the Archive folder itself, just the example folder*)
 - \_PARA/Projects/Test Project (*!Note: do not delete the Projects folder itself, just the example folder*)
 - \_PARA/Projects/Test Project 2 (*!Note: do not delete the Projects folder itself, just the example folder*)
+- /Computed/Trackers (if you're not using the Tracker Plugin)

 ...